• Features

 • Click Create

-Note: Your form opens in the editor with Active status by default — it will display immediately based on your settings.
+Your form opens in the editor with the status set to active by default.
+It will display immediately based on your settings.

 Choose between two display options: